JorelAli/CommandAPI/docssrc/src/kotlindsl.md

 /optionalArgument give <item> <amount>
 ```

-As with the Java method of registering commands, with a CommandTree you can declare the command tree to include the additional argument `<amount>`, and with the CommandAPICommand you have to declare the two branching commands separately:
+As with the Java method of registering commands, with a CommandTree you can declare the command tree to include the additional argument `<amount>`, and with the CommandAPICommand you have to call the `optionalArgument` method to add an optional argument:

 <div class="multi-pre">